 The photos I will be posting, unless otherwise noted, belong to either my mom, my dad, me, or Dave.
 If you would like a copy of a certain photo or the right to use it somehow, please send me an email.
 You will find my contact information on the Information Station page, which you can find on the drop-down menu above.

-At any rate, when I was presented with hundreds, perhaps thousands, of family photos a few years ago, I set out to do some sort of photo-blog online.
+At any rate, when I was presented with thousands of family photos a few years ago, I set out to do some sort of photo-blog online.
 For some reason, I felt angst about starting it, so I asked some.
 My parents, of course, and my brothers, I also asked my aunt, and three of them said, “Yes, go for it!”
 My brothers were more like, “Well it depends, what are you going to do?”
 And since I didn’t really have a clue, I did nothing.